We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 They said we were marketing cigarettes to children.

-So I sort of had a moral crisis, and I didn't become an artist to sell cigarettes to kids, right?
+And I didn't become an artist to sell cigarettes to kids, right?

 And I said, you know.

-Maybe you can get a job for Pfizer because they they sell poison to kids all the time.
+Maybe you can get a job for Pfizer because they sell poison to kids all the time.

-Well, well, well, that's that's later on in the story.
+Well, that's later on in the story.

-So I had this whole crisis, it's come to Jesus moment.
+It's come to Jesus moment.

 I said, that's it.